TECH

 🤖 BLE FAQ: Beacons and iBeacons

-Bluetooth beacons are a type of Bluetooth Low Energy device that is presented as a hardware transmitter.
-The main point of such beacons is to broadcast their identifier to various smartphone-like devices within a close range to take control of them and perform actions like launching an app, opening an information page, or sending a notification.
+Bluetooth beacons are a type of Bluetooth Low Energy device that’s presented as a wireless hardware transmitter.
+The main point of such beacons is to broadcast their identifier to various smartphone-like nearby devices within a close range to take control of them and perform actions like launching an app, opening an information page, or sending a notification.

 An appearance of beacons presented by Estimote